Plactic relations for $r$-domino tableaux: Related background

 \begin{lemma} Let $i$ and $j$ be two consecutive integers such that $1\leq i,j \leq n-1$.
 Suppose $\alpha \in D_{i,j}(B_n)$.
 Then $ P^r(\alpha) \in D_{i,j}(SDT^r(n))$ and

-\end{lemma} \begin{proof} This result is first proven by Garfinkle \cite[ Theorem~2.1.19. ]{Garfinkle2} for $r=0,1$.
-On the other hand one can check that her proof does not rely on the specific value of $r$ and it can easily be extended for any value of $r$.
-We omit the proof for the sake of place. \end{proof}
+\end{lemma} \begin{proof} This result is first proven by Garfinkle \cite[Theorem~2.1.19]{Garfinkle2} for $r=0,1$.
+On the other hand one can check that her proof does not depend on the specific value of $r$ and it can easily be extended for any value of $r$.
+We omit the proof for the sake of space. \end{proof}

-The following result follows directly from Lemma ~\ref{Barbash.Vogan.lem1} and it has an important role in the proof of Theorem~\ref{main.theorem}.
+The following result has an important role in the proof of Theorem~\ref{main.theorem2}.